Author: Leon Wimmenhoeve

 Remove .htaccess redirect on site lockout

 The .htaccess is the fastest redirect, so why not enable it by default?
-When you enable the setting “301 .htaccess redirect” under SSL & Security -> “Settings” in the top menu bar -> SSL, Really Simple SSL will detect the most suitable redirect and then opens a test page to verify if this option won’t result in redirect loops.
-Even so, the detected redirect could cause a loop: there are a lot of server configurations, and some respond unexpectedly to
+When you enable the setting “301 .htaccess redirect” under Security -> Settings -> SSL, Really Simple Security includes the most suitable HTTPS redirect and then opens a test page to verify that this option won’t result in redirect loops.
+Even so, the detected redirect could cause a loop: there are a lot of server configurations, and some respond unexpectedly to the proposed rules.
+If this happens, you

 Redirection to subfolder domains redirects to https://www.domain.com/domain.com